-Organisation Details CSA Centre A range of practice resources C covering topics such as supporting non-abusing parents and carers, communicating with children, and identifying and recording possible signs and indicators that a child is being sexually abused.
-Other publications include research reports and summaries of key messages from research C on topics related to child sexual abuse.
-Child Trauma Academy ^[2] An extensive library of free resources 2 relating to child trauma, covering topics such as brain development and interventions.
-Nottingham Trent University and University of Huddersfield A report on the experiences of the partners of people who have committed sexual offences C , including (on page 14) recommendations for professionals seeking to support them.
-Children Heard and Seen A guide to working with children affected by parental imprisonment 1 , and understanding and responding to the challenges they face.
-Australian Child & Adolescent Trauma, Loss & Grief Network Tips on supporting children and families after a child has been abused Samaritans 🗗 Advice and a template for professionals helping people with suicidal thoughts to develop a safety plan ^[2] .
+Organisation Details CSA Centre 다 A range of practice resources Covering topics such as supporting non-abusing parents and carers, communicating with children, and identifying and recording possible signs and indicators that a child is being sexually abused.
+Other publications include research reports and summaries of key messages from research on topics related to child sexual abuse.
+Child Trauma Academy An extensive library of free resources 1 relating to child trauma, covering topics such as brain development and interventions.
+Nottingham Trent University and University of Huddersfield A report on the experiences of the partners of people who have committed sexual offences I , including (on page 14) recommendations for professionals seeking to support them.
+Children Heard and Seen 대 A guide to working with children affected by parental imprisonment , and understanding and responding to the challenges they face.
+Samaritans 🗹 Advice and a template for professionals helping people with suicidal thoughts to develop a safety plan 2.